Computation of CSRS and FERS Benefits

 In general, retirees are placed on the annuity roll on the first day of the month following their retirement.
 This is called the annuity commencing date.

-Under FERS, the commencing date of an annuity for an employee who retires anywhere between the first of the month and the last day of that month is the first day of the following month.
-For example, the annuity of FERS employees who retire on any date in June would begin on July 1, with the first annuity payment being due on August 1.
+Under FERS, the commencing date of an annuity for an employee who retires on any date in a month is the first day of the following month.
+For example, the annuity of FERS employees who retire on any date in June would begin on July 1, with the first annuity payment being payable on August 1.

 General Types of Survivor Annuities